-Course Name: Law of Crime -II (Criminal procedure code, 1978)
+Course Name: Criminal Procedure Code, 1978

-Objective: Of all the branches of law, criminal law is the most important branch of law, because it closely touches and concerns man in his day-today affairs.
+Semester: IV Credit: 4 Objective: Of all the branches of law, criminal law is the most important branch of law, because it closely touches and concerns man in his day-today affairs.
 The Criminal Procedure is an inseparable part of the penal law.
 Without the Criminal procedure code, the substantive criminal law will become worthless and meaningless.
 Our law of criminal procedure is mainly contained in the Code of Criminal Procedure 1973.
 It provides the machinery for the detection of crime, apprehension of suspected criminals, collection of evidence, determination of the guilt or innocence of the suspected person and the imposition of suitable punishment on the guilty person.
 With this perspective this subject is designed to make the student understand how the Criminal Procedure Code controls and regulates the working of the machinery set up for the investigation and trial of offence